adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of inappropriate images in a user's avatar or inappropriate nicknames
+* Any spamming, flaming, baiting or other attention-stealing behavior
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic